 The Company's financial liabilities consist of outstanding claims, reinsurance balances payable, amount due to shareholders' operations, amount due to related parties and certain other liabilities.
-All financial liabilities are non-commission rate bearing and are expected to be settled within 12 months from the date of statement of financial position, except end of service benefits, which are non-current in nature.
+All financial liabilities are non-commission bearing and are expected to be settled within 12 months from the date of statement of financial position, except end of service benefits, which are non-current in nature.

-19. SEGMENT INFORMATION
+21. SEGMENT INFORMATION

 The Company only issues insurance contracts for providing health care services ('medical insurance').
 All the insurance operations of the Company are carried out in the Kingdom of Saudi Arabia.
-Since this is the first period of commercial operations of the Company, the operations are not yet monitored in different categories.
+As the commercial operations of the Company are at the initial stage, the operations are not yet monitored in different categories.
+Accordingly, no segment information is provided.

-20. FAIR VALUE OF FINANCIAL INSTRUMENTS
+22. FAIR VALUE OF FINANCIAL INSTRUMENTS

 - a) Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either: - · In the principal market for the asset or liability, or - In the absence of a principal market, in the most advantageous market for the asset or liability
+The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either: - In the principal market for the asset or liability, or - In the absence of a principal market, in the most advantageous market for the asset or liability